MileHacker Logo

 • Valid government-issued ID (driver's license, state ID).

-• Sufficient for air travel within U.S.
+• Sufficient for travel by plane within U.S.

 • No specific ID typically requested for land travel at state borders.